Emarioo/BetterThanBatch/README.md

 # How to get started
 **NOTE**: There are no releases yet so you have to compile it yourself.
 The compiler is just not stable enough yet.

 **Option 1:** Clone the repo and build the compiler executable yourself, see [Building](#building).
-Then have a look at [A little guide](/docs/guide/00-Introduction.md).
+Then have a look at [A small but very important guide](/docs/guide/00-Introduction.md).

 **Option 2 (coming soon):** Download a release of `BTB Compiler` at https://github.com/Emarioo/BetterThanBatch/releases.
 Then unzip it in a folder of your choice and edit your environment variable `PATH` with the path to the compiler executable (for convenience).
-Then have a look at [A little guide](/docs/guide/00-Introduction.md).
+Then have a look at [A small but very important guide](/docs/guide/00-Introduction.md).

 <!-- TODO: Swap option 1 and 2 so that download release is first option, the recommended option.
 Compiling project is first option right now because there are no releases -->